All Episodes

 For winning the future.

-Next Thursday night at the Cobb Galleria in uh Atlanta, and then next Saturday at West Georgia University out in Carleton where I used to teach.
+And then next Saturday at West Georgia University out in Carrollton, where I used to teach.

 It is a nationwide project.

-Uh three of them will be available uh on television, but on the internet we're gonna have Dick Army talking about the flat tax, we're gonna have Congressman John Linder and Neil Borst talking about the fair tax.
+Three of them will be available on television, but on the Internet we're going to have Dick Armey talking about the flat tax.

-So a lot of people doing A lot of exciting things.
+So a lot of people doing a lot of exciting things.

-I would I would recommend that people go right online to American Solutions.com and and get this entire uh rundown of the Solutions Day workshops and uh opening presentation and uh a sign up and television and uh video and all of that again uh Thursday, September twenty-seventh, and then uh back at your old uh when it was West Georgia College, now West Georgia University.
+I would recommend that people go right online to Americansolutions.com and get this entire rundown of the Solutions Day workshops and opening presentation and a sign-up and television and video and all of that.

 You have a good memory.

-And you can go to American Solutions.com and get all of that information.
+And you can go to Americansolutions.com and get all of that information.

-Did you to did you remove it?
+Did you remove it?

 What was that about?

-I'm not gonna ask you.
+I'm not going to ask you.

-And and there's a there's a reality-based check here.
+And there's a reality-based check here.

-Uh you don't have to match him dollar for dollar, but you've got to get above some threshold.
+You don't have to match him dollar for dollar, but you've got to get above some threshold.

-I'd probably end up back in your show one morning uh having to explain what I was doing.
+I'd probably end up back in your show one morning having to explain what I was doing.

 What we're doing at American Solutions is really important to the future of this country.